rrbanda/template-quarkus-simple/README.md

 This process ensures **all APIs and services are properly documented and tracked** within RHDH, improving discoverability and governance. 🚀

 ---

+## 9. Final Steps

+After building and registering your **Red Hat Developer Hub (RHDH) Software Template**, it's time to **test and verify** that everything works as expected.

+### 9.1 Test the Template in RHDH
+1. **Go to Red Hat Developer Hub UI** and navigate to the **Create** section.
+2. **Select your newly created template** from the available options.
+3. **Fill in the required inputs**, such as service name, repository details, and other configurations.
+4. **Click "Run"** to execute the template and generate the new service.

+### 9.2 Verify Git Repository Creation
+After running the template:
+✔️ Check your **GitLab/GitHub repository** to confirm that the required **service repository** and **GitOps repository** have been created.
+✔️ Verify that the source code, CI/CD configuration, and necessary deployment files exist in the repositories.

+### 9.3 Validate Red Hat Developer Hub Registration
+✔️ Go to **Red Hat Developer Hub → Software Catalog**.
+✔️ Search for the **newly created Component**.
+✔️ Verify that all **linked APIs, annotations, and metadata** are correctly displayed.
+✔️ Check if the **TechDocs documentation is available** in the UI.

+### 9.4 Confirm GitOps Deployment
+✔️ Ensure that **ArgoCD detects and deploys the service** using the generated GitOps repository.
+✔️ Monitor logs to see if the microservice successfully starts in the cluster.

+---

+Now that your **Backstage Software Template** is fully functional in **Red Hat Developer Hub**, you have successfully **automated service onboarding, GitOps deployments, and API registration**! 🚀🎉
+--